mrchrisneal/DashPad/README.md

 # DashPad Documentation

 Documentation for the DashPad microservices architecture.

+## 🚧 Project Status

+**DashPad is currently in pre-release development.** This project is actively maintained by a single developer and is not yet ready for public use.
+Please expect:

+- Frequent changes to code and documentation
+- Potential bugs and incomplete features
+- Documentation that may be outdated or incomplete

+Public release is planned following bug fixes and documentation completion.

 ## Architecture